 The name of the competition follows the Plaid Parliament of Pwning's running tradition of using the letter P wherever possible.

-This competition was open to middle school and high school (6th - 12th grade) students from the United States, though the difficulty is targeted at the upperclassman high school level and even collegiate level.
-Teams could be composed of 5 or fewer students and had to be associated with both a teacher/advisor and an academic institution.
+The competition was open to middle school and high school (6th - 12th grade) students from the United States, though the difficulty is targeted at the upperclassman high school level and even collegiate level.

 We love computer science and more specifically computer security.
 However, computer security is a difficult field to get into, and those who are interested may find it hard to hone their skills legally.
 We plan to provide a way for students to learn what hacking is really about, what aspects of hacking might be of particular interest, and to show off their skills in a fun way.
 While traditional CTF competitions are awesome, they are not an ideal environment for students at the middle school to high school level.
 Competitors range from university teams to industry professionals, and competitions are not always friendly to those who are just starting out.

 The internet!
-The competition will be available online at this website.
-Once the competition starts, teams will be able to log in and view the challenges using the team name and password provided at registration.
-If participants have forgotten their team name or password, a reset function will be available once competition opens.
-Wherever participants may physically compete from, they may find it useful to have the ability install software and have unfiltered internet access.
+The competition will be available online indefinitely at this website.
+Wherever participants may physically play from, they may find it useful to have the ability install software and have unfiltered internet access.

 Yes, but not too difficult!
-We will have a lot of challenges: some of them we expect just about every team to solve, some we expect no one to solve.
+We have lots of challenges: some of them we expect just about every team to solve, some we expect no one to solve.
 If the competition is not tough, it will not be fun or educational either.
 With that said, our aim is for the bulk of the challenges we release to be within reach of high school students.

-While a large portion of picoCTF won't require any specific background knowledge, some of our challenges will assume familiarity with particular programming languages.
-We recommend that prior to the competition each of the following languages is familiar to at least one member of each competing team.
+While a large portion of picoCTF do not require any specific background knowledge, some of our challenges assume familiarity with particular programming languages.
+We recommend that each of the following languages is familiar to at least one member of each team:

 There are also some ongoing wargame exercises which would excellent practice for picoCTF.
 Many of these get to be quite challenging; don't be discouraged if you find any of these too difficult.

-Full participation in the competition requires only a computer with a modern web browser (IE9, Chrome, Firefox, Safari, etc.) and the ability to install applications.
+Full participation in the competition requires only a computer with a modern web browser (IE9+, Chrome, Firefox, Safari, etc.) and the ability to install applications.
+Installing applications may be necessary for the most difficult challenges, however.
 We expect many students will be more comfortable participating from personal laptops; this is encouraged if possible.